Print Concepts: What They Are and How to Teach Print Awareness at Home

 With your child, point out words that you encounter during daily activities.
 This could be words on a cereal box, billboard, etc. Words are all around us!

-Targeted Concepts of Print: ability to identify words, understanding that words have meaning
+Targeted Print Awareness Skills: ability to identify words, understanding that words have meaning

 5. Draw and Share